fuchsteufelswild/arpg-simulation-core/README.md

 # ARPG Simulation Core

 A deterministic, data-driven gameplay simulation core for ARPGs, written in modern C++23.
-The simulation runs as a DLL with a stable C ABI; the visualization layer (Unity) is a separate consumer and currently WIP.
+The simulation runs as a DLL with a stable C ABI; the visualization layer (Unity) is a separate consumer and currently [**WIP**](https://github.com/fuchsteufelswild/arpg-simulation-core/tree/master/unity/arpg-sim-client).

 ## What this is